Yanji: Sport

 Yanji hosts sporting events at the 50,000-seat People's Stadium.
 The city was the eighteenth stop for the Olympic torch relay at the opening of the 2008 Summer Games.

 Officials from the Guinness Book of World Records visited the athletics stadium at Yanbian University in July 2010 to witness a new world record being set: over one thousand students simultaneously juggled soccer balls with their feet for more than ten seconds.

 Culture

 Two all-Korean television channels are produced locally, and others can be freely received from both North and South Korea.
 Korean cuisine is highly popular and available everywhere.
 An annual Korean folk festival takes place each September in Yanji, featuring traditional Korean music, dance, painting, and sports.

 Karaoke is popular in Yanji, and the city even has a burgeoning underground beatboxing scene, which has been documented by filmmaker Liu Feng in Yan Bian Box (2007).

+Travel

+Yanji was named "China's Excellent Tourist City" by the National Tourism Administration.
+It has beautiful natural scenery, rich Korean culture, the majestic Changbai Mountain to the south, and the summer resort Jingbo Lake to the north.
+Attractions in Yanji include: Maoershan National Forest Park, Chengzishan Mountain City Ruins, Mengdumei Folk Tourism Resort, Chunxing Village, an ancient Korean village, etc.

+Places such as China Korean Folk Garden, Yanbian University Internet Celebrity Wall, and Floating Market have become popular travel destinations.
+Tourists’ experience activities in Yanji have also expanded from simply viewing the scenery, tasting food, and appreciating folk customs to visiting the local morning market and wearing traditional costumes.